 - A collaborative effort between the Ministry of Culture and other Ministries will be conducted to establish tourism as a driving force for increasing foreign and domestic tourist arrivals, synergizing amenities across heritage sites, and improving the final tourist experience and the region’s economic development.

-The Archaeological Survey of India protects 3,686 ancient monuments and 36 world heritage sites in India.
 The government has sanctioned 31 agencies to adopt 95 of these monuments.
 The objective of this scheme is to increase tourism potential and cultural significance by encouraging commercial enterprises to adopt important archaeological sites.

 The aim is to enhance tourism and preserve India’s cultural heritage, while simultaneously generating sustainable livelihoods.